theforeman/kafo_parsers/README.md

 conditions of parameters from your puppet modules.
 Only thing you have to do is provide a path to manifest file you want to be parsed.

+The library is used in [Kafo](https://github.com/theforeman/kafo), which can be used to get an idea of what's possible to build on top of this library.

 ## Installation

 Add this line to your application's Gemfile: